Kabeiro phasmida

 Kabeiro phasmida is a species of sea slug, a dendronotid nudibranch, a marine gastropod mollusc in the family Dotidae.

 Distribution

 This species was described from Mainit Point, Calumpan Peninsula, Batangas Province, Luzon, Philippines.
 It has been photographed in Indonesia.

 Description

 The body of this dendronotid nudibranch is light brown.
 The cerata are irregular in shape and there are raised tubercles on the sides of the body.
 The maximum length of this species is 20 mm.

+Ecology

-EcologyKabeiro phasmida is found on colonies of a pinnate hydroid.
+Kabeiro phasmida is found on colonies of a pinnate hydroid.